isomorphic-software/smartclient-docs/classes/DataSourceField.md

 The `stringInBrowser` setting can be used to deliver numeric values as Strings to the browser.
 This is intended to allow read-only display and successful round-tripping of the numeric value, however, it will not cause number-oriented features such as [SpinnerItem](SpinnerItem.md#class-spinneritem), [Slider](Slider.md#class-slider), [ListGrid summaries](ListGrid_1.md#attr-listgridshowgridsummary) or range-checking [validators](Validator.md#class-validator) or [criteria](../reference.md#object-advancedcriteria) to actually work.

 If `stringInBrowser` is not set, the default behavior is configured by the `server.properties` setting `datasource.defaultStringInBrowser`.
 If this flag is false, numeric values are delivered to the client as numbers, _even where this will lead to a loss of precision_.
-If the flag is true (which is the default), the behavior is to prevent range overflow for numeric values:
+If the flag is true (which is the the default), the behavior is to prevent range overflow for numeric values:

 *   Java values of type Long, BigInteger and BigDecimal will be delivered as String _only if_ they exceed JavaScript's number range.
 *   Client-side validation will allow inputs that are outside of JavaScript's normal integer range, and such numbers will remain as Strings after validation, instead of being converted to Numbers